nmshd/documentation/_docs_integrate/42-connector-security.md

 The recommended course of action is to disable kernel dumps on the host system, outside a development environment, where the Connector is running.
 This is in line with the [recommendation of libsodium](https://libsodium.gitbook.io/doc/memory_management#locking-memory), the used encryption library.

 This can typically be done by modifying the kernel parameters or configuration settings.

+## Docker Compose File Security Considerations

+We provide Docker Compose files for development purposes.
+However, we advise against using these files in production environments as they are not secure by default.
+If you choose to use Docker Compose files in a production environment, it is important to educate yourself on how to create production-grade Docker Compose files to ensure the security of your system.